Postal Service pledges move to all-electric delivery fleet

 The post office said it is spending nearly $10 billion to electrify its aging fleet, including installing a modern charging infrastructure at hundreds of postal facilities nationwide and purchasing at least 66,000 electric delivery trucks in the next five years.
 The spending includes $3 billion in funding approved under a landmark climate and health policy adopted by Congress last year.

-The White House hailed the announcement as a way to sustain reliable mail service to Americans while modernizing the fleet, reducing operating costs and increasing clean air in neighborhoods across the country.
+The White House hailed the announcement as a way to sustain reliable mail service to Americans while modernizing the fleet, reducing operating costs and clearing the air in neighborhoods across the country.

-The new plan “sets the postal fleet on a course for electrification, significantly reduces vehicles miles traveled in the network and places USPS at the forefront of the clean transportation revolution,” added John Podesta, a senior White House adviser.
+“It’s wonderful that the Postal Service will be at the forefront of the switch to clean electric vehicles, with postal workers as their ambassadors,” said John Podesta, a senior White House adviser.
+“It will get people thinking, ‘if the postal worker is driving an EV, I can drive an EV, too.’’

 The U.S. government operates the largest vehicle fleet in the world, and the Postal Service is the largest fleet in the federal government with more than 220,000 vehicles, one-third of the overall U.S. fleet.
-The USPS announcement “sets the bar for the rest of the federal government, and, importantly, the rest of the world,” the White House said.
+The USPS announcement “sets the bar for the rest of the federal government, and, importantly, the rest of the world,” said Brenda Mallory, chair of the White House Council on Environmental Quality.

 Postmaster General Louis DeJoy, who came under fire for an initial plan that included purchase of thousands of gas-powered trucks, said the Postal Service is required by law to deliver mail and packages to 163 million addresses six days a week and to cover its costs in doing so.